Make flavor-packed three cheese Gnocchi al Forno with Italian sausage in under an hour! With a crisp, bubbly cheesy topping and herb-infused sauce!

 Quick Guide

-To make this baked pasta dish, you'll start by boiling your gnocchi, draining, and setting aside.
-Next, you'll build a quick sauce with fresh and dried herbs, and crumbled Italian sausage.
+| Boil the Gnocchi | To make this baked pasta dish, you'll start by boiling your gnocchi, draining, and setting aside. |

-Transfer gnocchi to the pot with the sauce, and you'll quickly toss the flavorful sauce and cooked gnocchi together, transfer to a greased baking dish, and top with 3 delicious cheeses.
-Finally, you'll bake the dish on the top oven rack until bubbly, allow it to rest briefly, and serve with fresh basil!
+| Layer and Bake | Transfer gnocchi to the pot with the sauce, and you'll quickly toss the flavorful sauce and cooked gnocchi together, transfer to a greased baking dish, and top with 3 delicious cheeses. |

 Tools for the perfect baked pasta

-A large soup pot or saucepan, for boiling the gnocchi.
+| A large soup pot or saucepan | You'll use this for boiling the gnocchi.
 You want to give them plenty of room, since they expand as they cook.
-More room will also prevent them from sticking.
+More room will also prevent them from sticking. |

-A spider skimmer or slotted spoon, for transferring the cooked gnocchi to the sauce.
-Alternatively, you can drain in a colander and set aside until you are ready to add the cooked gnocchi to the sauce.
+| A spider skimmer or slotted spoon | For transferring the cooked gnocchi to the sauce.
+Alternatively, you can drain in a colander and set aside until you are ready to add the cooked gnocchi to the sauce. |

-Three Cheese Baked Gnocchi Al Forno with Sausage Recipe
+Gnocchi al Forno with Sausage Recipe

 Equipment

-- 9"x12" casserole dish safe up to 425 degrees f
+- 9"x13" casserole dish safe up to 425 degrees f

 - large saute pan